paxx12/SnapmakerU1-Extended-Firmware/docs/filament_detection.md

 Navigate to the [firmware-config](firmware_config.md) web interface, go to the Filament Detection section, and select the **Extended** detection system.

+If you use Snapmaker Orca, unless you specifically set up all filament brands, they will not show up in the filament dropdown.
+To label all filament as 'Generic', set Snapmaker Orca Compatibility to **Enabled** as well.

 ### Manual Setup (advanced)

 **Step 1:** Edit `/home/lava/printer_data/config/extended/extended2.cfg` and set the detection system: